 |Well, we need one shot of the pitch…|

 With a return train time of 1754hrs, this didn’t leave us many options for post match boozing, so it was back to ‘Spoons for a quick pint and plans.
 Despite dropping down to fifth we were still in jubilant mood thanks to that late equaliser.
 It also came to our attention that Wright’s goal was one of the last scored today before the final scores were read out.
 And apparently Hartlepool’s very own well known TV personality fan reacted in a manor befitting such a late goal.
-Not that I’ve seen it yet myself
+Not that I’ve seen it yet myself a million times.

 It was soon approaching time to leave the county, so we divided ourselves up into the foraging teams with some going for booze and me and ‘Black eye’ Taz heading to a chippy that we’d had seen near the Jacksons Arms earlier.
 With four of us deciding that some local fare was a good choice, all it needed was me to remember the order and proceed forthwith.